ethereum/go-ethereum/docs/developers/dapp-developer/dev-mode.md

 ## Start Geth in Dev Mode {#start-geth-in-dev-mode}

 Starting Geth in developer mode is as simple as providing the `--dev` flag.
 It is also possible to create a realistic block creation frequency by setting `--dev.period 12` instead of creating blocks only when transactions are pending.
-There are also additional configuration options required to follow this tutorial.
+Additional configuration options required to follow this tutorial.

-Remix will be used to deploy a smart contract to the node which requires information to be exchanged externally to Geth's own domain.
+Remix will be used to deploy a smart contract to the node which requires information to be exchanged externally with Geth's own domain.
 To permit this, enable `http` and the `net` namespace must be enabled and the Remix URL must be provided to `--http.corsdomain`.
-For this tutorial some other namespaces will also be enabled.
+Some other namespaces will also be enabled for this tutorial.
 The full command is as follows:

 ```sh
 geth --dev --http --http.api eth,web3,net --http.corsdomain "https://remix.ethereum.org"